top of page

 Each month, senior resident and faculty leaders take turns leading 2 hour Active Learning Sessions (ALS).
 Under this “flipped classroom” model, EM residents prepare by listening to podcasts, watching archived multimedia presentations from major meetings, or brand new material recorded by their faculty and peers.
 Then they come to the session and participate in case discussions, role-play, debates and other hands-on activities.
 Residents receive credit for the dedicated time they spend on the preparation, which we call asynchronous learning.

 Other components of the monthly schedule are designed to cover core content, as well as new areas of interest, emerging research or controversies.
 Temple EM faculty and visiting speakers provide 40 minute lectures, with part of the time spent covering high yield facts of diagnosis and mangement, and the rest on an area of expertise.
-Temple interns prepare short, high yield talks as part of the “Number Needed to Treat (NNT)” series.
-Second years present a follow up case that corresponds to an area of academic interest, as part of the Content Expert Program.
 Senior residents lead the ALS and also the Morbidity & Mortality series.

 30918008_201378950643657_476447364312203